NannyML/nannyml/docs/guides/chunking_your_data.rst

 .. note::
     Notice that each calendar quarter was taken into account, even if it was not fully covered with records.
     This makes some chunks smaller (usually the last and the first).
-See the first row above - Q3 is July-September, but the first record in the data is from last day of August.
+See the first row above - Q3 is July-September, but the first record in the data is from the last day of August.
 First chunk has ~1.2k of observations while the 2nd and 3rd above 3k.

 Possible time offsets are listed in the table below: